fweez/bulbivorus/README.md

 ## Why on earth did you waste your time doing this?

 I wanted to learn how hard it was to do cross-platform Swift development.
 Turns out, it's not hard!
 The open source Foundation's `FileManager` is lacking a ton of features that the closed-source version has, which can be annoying.
 Installing the `swift` compiler into a real linux install is also absolute garbage, I cannot figure out why there isn't an official apt repository for Ubuntu.
+Testing is also much more annoying than it needs to be -- copying the test names into `allTests` in each `XCTestCase` feels super clumsy.

 ## What the heck does "bulbivorus" mean?